grecob/obj-viewer/README.md

-A simple c++ .obj viewer implementing Dear ImGui to help me learn about graphics
+A simple c++ .obj viewer implementing assimp for model loading, Dear ImGui for UI, and openGL for graphics to help me learn